 I’m also glad I can say that I’ve experienced a remote-only internship.
 I think it might be useful in the future if organizations become geared towards remote working.

-I’ve experienced first hand that working remotely at CI is really good.
+I’ve experienced first hand that working remotely at Cambridge Intelligence is really good.

 What are you doing now?